Rob00t-unimi/Video-Enhancement-Suite-Frame-Interpolation-Upscaling/README.md

 ### Instructions:

-- Run main.py
+- Run `main.py`
 - Select the video
 - Select parameters
 - Run

 ### Processing Steps:

+`main.py` is a GUI that allows you to select the video and the desired enhancement parameters.
+A button allows you to launch `demo.py` in a new thread.

 #### Frame Interpolation:
 1. `demo.py` passes the video's path to the frame interpolation function.
 2. The video interpolation function increases the number of frames by first calculating the optical flow between frame pairs both forward and backward, then interpolating n new frames between each frame pair.
 3. The original frames are discarded.
+4. on every new frame is applied a median blur denoizing.
-4. The video is saved.
+5. The video is saved.

 #### Video Upscaling:
-5. `demo.py` calls the video upscaling function, passing it the path of the interpolated video.
+6. `demo.py` calls the video upscaling function, passing it the path of the video.
 For each frame, the function invokes the bilinear upscaling function.
-6. Once a frame has been upscaled, filters are applied, and the frame is saved to the new video, until completion.
+7. Once a frame has been upscaled, enhancement is applied, and the frame is saved to the new video, until completion.

 ### End of System